logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-and-outside-products.md

 ---
 title: "Using Diff Tool with other third-party products"
-linktitle: "Using Diff Tool with other third-party products"
+linktitle: "Diff Tool and outside products"
 description: "Integrating TestArchitect with other differencing and merging tools."
 weight: 3
 aliases: